-ACTION: Interim final rule and request for comments.
+ACTION: Final rule.

 SUMMARY: NCUA is amending the definition of "low-income members" to clarify that, in determining if a credit union qualifies for a low-income designation, the comparison of credit union data, whether individual or family income data, must be with statistical data for the same category.
 The amendment will clarify the intention of the original regulatory text so it is consistent with the geo-coding software the agency uses to make the low-income credit union (LICU) designation.
-DATES: The rule is effective [Insert date of publication in the FEDERAL REGISTER].
-Comments must be received by [Insert date 60 days from date of publication in the FEDERAL REGISTER].
-FOR FURTHER INFORMATION CONTACT: Sheila Albin, Staff Attorney, Office of General Counsel, National Credit Union Administration, 1775 Duke Street, Alexandria, Virginia 22314-3428, or telephone: (703) 518-6540.
+DATES: The rule was previously issued as an interim final rule, which became effective on publication on August 5, 2010, 75 FR 47171 (Aug.
+5, 2010) and is being published as a final rule without change.
+FOR FURTHER INFORMATION CONTACT: Regina Metz, Staff Attorney, Office of General Counsel, National Credit Union Administration, 1775 Duke Street, Alexandria, Virginia 22314-3428, or telephone: (703) 518-6540.
 SUPPLEMENTARY INFORMATION: